-Flehmen response is linked to the detection of estrus through the vomeronasal organ, which is crucial for mating behaviors in rams(Hart, 1983).
+The Flehmen response is linked to the detection of estrus through the vomeronasal organ, which is crucial for mating behaviors in rams(Hart, 1983).
 Studies have shown that flehmen response frequency does not significantly differ between rams exposed to different mating stimuli, such as recently mated versus non-mated rams (Maina & Katz, 1997).
 This consistency suggests that the olfactory-driven flehmen response is a stable behavior, not easily altered by external stimuli or age.
 In a study of native sheep, semen volume peaked at three years and then stabilized, suggesting that older rams may experience a decline in seminal fluid production (Hassan et al., 2010).
-The significant reduction in semen volume in older rams observed in the present study corroborates the findings in other species, viz., Landrace boars (Sumardani et al., 2019), stallions (Multigner et al., 1999) and men (Molina et al., 2010), where aging impacts seminal vesicle and accessory gland function.
+The significant reduction in semen volume in older rams observed in the present study corroborates the findings in other species, viz., Landrace boars (Sumardani et al., 2019), stallions (Multigner et al., 1999), and men (Molina et al., 2010), where aging impacts seminal vesicle and accessory gland function.
 This reduction may limit the number of inseminations possible per ejaculate, affecting breeding efficiency in artificial insemination programs.
 In another study, aged rams (7.5 years) were found more likely to be suitable for breeding ahead of the younger aged groups (1 and 2.5 years) (Hedia and El-Shalofy, 2021).

 The absence of significant differences in sperm concentration, mass motility, viability, and morphology between the older and younger rams in the current study indicates that older Malpura rams retain adequate sperm quality for breeding, consistent with studies in other breeds.
-Previous studies have also reported no significant differences in sperm concentration and motility between younger (2-3 years) and older (6-7 years) rams (Buša et al., 2019, Andreeva & Stefanov, 2020).
+Previous studies have also reported no significant differences in sperm concentration and motility between younger (2-3 years) and older (6-7 years) rams (Buša et al., 2019; Andreeva & Stefanov, 2020).
 In a study involving rams aged 6 years, sperm motility and concentration were found to be satisfactory, supporting the notion that older rams can still produce viable sperm (Petrean et al., 2023).
 Morphological assessments have also shown no significant age-related differences, suggesting retention of normal sperm structure in older rams (Belkhiri et al., 2017).

-Visual evaluation of the ejaculate in respect of color can be a good index for sperm concentration.
+Visual evaluation of the ejaculate with respect to color can be a good index for sperm concentration.
 The higher incidence of watery semen in older rams may reflect reduced seminal plasma contributions, potentially linked to age-related declines in accessory gland function.
 While morphological abnormalities were slightly higher in older rams, the lack of statistical significance suggests minimal impact on fertility, as such abnormality rates are found to be generally acceptable for breeding.

 The current study was conducted in a single breed of this region.
-To enhance the reliability and comprehensiveness of the findings, the authors suggest that future research need to be undertaken in different breeds of each geographical region.
-Additionally animals beyond 7 years may be included in a large sample study in order to mark the most sustainable age for culling.
+To enhance the reliability and comprehensiveness of the findings, the authors suggest that future research needs to be undertaken in different breeds of each geographical region.
+Additionally, animals beyond 7 years may be included in a large sample study in order to mark the most sustainable age for culling.

 5. Conclusion

-This study demonstrates that older Malpura rams (6-7 years) exhibit more frequent and intense sexual behaviors compared to younger rams (2-3 years).
+Older Malpura rams (6-7 years) exhibit more frequent and intense sexual behaviors compared to younger rams (2-3 years).
 However, aging significantly reduces semen volume, likely due to decreased seminal vesicle and accessory gland efficiency.
 The comparable sperm concentration, mass motility, viability, and morphology between age groups show that Malpura rams aged 6-7 years remain suitable for breeding.
-The study support the continued use of older rams in breeding programs, potentially extending their productive lifespan and enhancing farm efficiency.
+The study supports the continued use of older rams in breeding programs, potentially extending their productive lifespan and enhancing farm efficiency.

 COMPETING INTERESTS

-Authors declare that no competing interests exist.
+The authors declare that no competing interests exist.

 References